pierrealixt/ford3/README.md

 mkdir tmp
 cd ..
 make setup-ansible
-# choose your pycharm version from the list
+# choose your pycharm version from the list or hit Enter if you don't use pycharm.
 ```

+#### A. From PyCharm Professional
 - Open PyCharm
 - Notice your pycharm, there should be *Ford3* django server in the toolbar.
   - Wait for a couple of minutes.
 Make sure the PyCharm has loaded all the necessary files.